The Move from Industry 3.0 to 4.0 in Baby Steps

 Value Gained:

-By the time an organization reaches the stage of predictive operations, it’s not just generating data—it’s drowning in it.
+By the time an organization reaches the stage of predictive operations, it’s not just generating data, it’s drowning in it.
 From IIoT sensors to MES logs, ERP events, and quality systems, modern manufacturing environments produce vast volumes of information daily.
-But most of that data sits idle—logged but unused, visualized but not acted upon.
+But most of that data sits idle and is logged but unused, visualized but not acted upon.

 • Lower Unplanned Downtime: Reduces costly disruptions and keeps production running smoothly by anticipating and avoiding equipment issues.